ToyoLandi/Basecamp/README.md

                 +=====================================================================================+
 ```
 **Task**
 > A function that is ran during a *Workflow*
 > Often I/O operations for *Case Data* such as "ParsingEngine"

-> **Workflow**
+**Workflow**
 > A list of *Task* that are ran in order, when a user interacts with certain GUI elements, or a particular "lguru.py -Argument".
 > A *Workflow* will ALWAYS contain a target *SR Number* and optional *Sub Directory*

 **Root**
 > All of the main elements of logGuru.
 This includes the *GUI*, *Framework Logic*, and *Tasks* Classes

-* **Extension**
+**Extension**
 > Contains *user* defined *Task* or code to extend functionality of logGuru.
 Following "Bring Zen to *YOUR* work"

 **API**
-> A fully-featured CLI to call the *Task*'s defined in Root.
-Providing a powerful alternative to the GUI by sharing **Root**, and **Extension** code.
+> A fully-featured CLI to call "Workflows", providing a powerful alternative to the GUI by sharing **Root**, and **Extension** code.

-# "Root"
+# **Root**
-"logGuru_beta' is *Root* and is where the main functionality of the engine is defined.
-There are four "types" of classes within *Root* - Catagorized to maintain modularity and readability when viewing the source code.

-Gui(tK) - This is where the UI is built.
-The window, buttons, dropdown boxes, .etc are defined here.
-As well as what commands are called when elements are interacted with.
-Download(thread) - A threaded process that intelligently downloads SR data from the remote "support_case_server", to a local folder called "Case Data"(User-Defined).
-There is built-in logic to only download files or directories that have not already been fetched.
-A "Download thread" is created whenever an Engineer clicks download, or calls the "download" module via the CLI.
-A "Download thread" is always intialized with two string args, "sub_folder" and a "sr_number" in that order.
-Upload(Thread) - The same design as Download, just uploading files from "Case Data"(User-Defined) back to the remote "suport_case_server".
-Parsing(Thread) - Users can define parsing rules within "config.py" that will automatically parse data from keyworded files to a formatted .txt file stored within each SR's data folder.
-From a currently limited set, users can choose parsing "modes" such as line number, and simple regEx expressions.
-This engine is ran by default, after an Engineer clicks Download, when "Download thread" and "autoLogs_extension.download" have been called.
-CleanUp(Thread) - Users can define an "X" number of days since modified for content within "Case Data"(User-Defined) to be marked for deletion.
-I would love to expand this module with the ability to query Insight for SR state, But for now, the default is 90 days.

-And if you made it through all that text, now lets talk about "Extension" and "API".
-Grab some beer or some tea, as this will be a bit more programming focused...
+All of the main elements of logGuru are found in "logGuru_beta.py", called "Root" through this guide.
+This file is organized into three types of classes, *GUI*, *Engine*, and *Task*.

+**GUI**
+> Code only needed to provide a UI and run *Workflow*'s.
+> This includes daemons that maintain Threading and Metric Server connectivity without hanging the UI state.
+> **logGuru** uses the native Tkinter/Tcl library in Python3 to render GUI elements.

+**Engine**
+> All code related to constructing the default "logGuru_extension.py" and "logGuru_config.py" files on install.
+> Logic that safely handles User written code.
+> Exposes functionality added in "Extension" to the "API"
+> All "Workflow" Definitions

+**Task**
+> Functions that are called to complete a *Workflow*
+> Examples include "Download" and "Zip_Unpacker"
+> Often I/O operations

-# "Extension"
+# **Extension**
 As each product team has a different approach to unpacking case data.
-"Extension.py" has been designed to extend functionality beyond the core elements decribed in 'root'.
+"Extension.py" has been designed to extend functionality beyond the core elements found in "Root".
 This design also provides some seperation between the core project, and the possibly hundreds of different configurations.
-Allowing some* sanity when troubleshooting bugs, by only being responsible for maintaining the 'root' framework.
-To do this, "Extension" has hooks throughout 'root', to run the "extension" code at the right time...
+Allowing *some* sanity when troubleshooting bugs by only being responsible for maintaining the **Root** project.
+To do this, **Extension** has hooks throughout **Root**, to run the "extension" code at the right time...

-    logGuru_extension.config() - Called at the end @ "Core.Setup.config()".
-    logGuru_extension.download() - Called after download thread is put in queue. @ "Core.Gui.download_button()".
-    logGuru_extension.upload() - Called after upload thread is put in queue. @ "Core.Gui.upload_button()".
-    logGuru_extension.final_result() - This should return a string thatcontains the results of work completed on case data.
-This is appended @ Core.Download.run.stack_results
-    logGuru_extension.final_usage_log() - This should return a string that contains the results message sent to the "log" server.
-This is appended @ Core.Download.run.unpack_metrics

-- Adding classes, functions, and other code -
-    With the design philosphy in mind, you can write anything you can think of here.
-If its python code, it should run.
-If you are not quite sure what you would put here, the Network team (where I work) uses the extension file to define unpacking functions that handle NSP/ATD encrypted logs.
-Very similar to "zip_engine" found @core.ZipEngine.

-- Some important considerations -
-    Because "Extension" is imported into 'root', the file cannot be renamed.
-It is recommended to change the "version" number declared at the top of the python file to keep track of changes and aid you in troubleshooting.
-The "LGE" version is show in 'root's GUI or can be shown when running "python3 lguru.py -e" or "--lge_version"

-    If you want to do work on files that were just downloaded, or If you wish to update the progress bar tag, the task must be ran as a "thread". 'root' handles most of this for you, but you will need to know how to call it correctly...

-    Declaring a function a "thread"
-        thread_obj = threading.Thread(target=<func_name>, name=<"string" or var>)

-    Calling/Starting the "thread"
-        "LQ_QUEUE.put((<Priority Value>, <thread_obj>.start()))"

-    Priority Values can be : 0 [High] 1 [Med] 2 [Low] and so on...
-        This value determines the order in which task are ran in the Queue.
-        Download thread's priority value is 0
-        Upload thread's priority value is 1
-        Cleanup thread's priority value is 2

 # "API"
-This should be much shorter than the above descriptions.
-"API" which is actually named "lguru.py" in the root directory, is another way to work with LogGuru.
-"API" does not provide a GUI, instead, users can call "API" via command-prompt with arguments to that mirror the functionality of using the guided interface.
-This allows Engineers to leverage the features found in LogGuru to third party applications.
-Here is an example of a download request with a subfolder defined.
-    cmd> cd /path/to/LogGuru
-    cmd> python3 lguru.py -d 4-22234571621 -s Collins_Guitar_Repair

-    This funtionality will grow over-time, but for more specifics, see... cmd> python3 lguru.py -h
+The API is a "wrapper" that allows Engineers to call the same *Workflows* defined in **Root** through a CLI.
+Besides the obvious benefit of appealing to Engineers who prefer CLI applications, this also helps adhere to the *Project Philosophy* by letting other applications or scripts use the automation pre-built into the tool.